-Any claims for which the Managed Care Plan has not issued a recovery request to the liable third party within fifteen (15) months of the Managed Care Plan's date of payment may be pursued by the Agency, at the Agency's sole discretion.
-All funds recovered from the Agency's efforts shall be retained by the Agency.
+- a.
+The Managed Care Plan shall identify and seek recovery up to the Managed Care Plan's full legal ability from any third party, as defined by 409.901(27), F.S., to pay for services rendered to enrollees under this Contract and notify the Agency of when any third party was identified and when recovery was made. - b.
+The Managed Care Plan shall assume full responsibility for all third party recovery actions initiated within one (1) year of identification.
+All recovery actions not initiated by the Managed Care Plan within one (1) year of identification may be pursued by the Agency, at the Agency's sole discretion. - c.

-- c.
 The following standards govern third party recoveries: - (1) If the Managed Care Plan has determined that third party liability exists for part or all of the services provided to an enrollee by a subcontractor or referral provider, and the third party is reasonably expected to make payment within one hundred twenty (120) days, the Managed Care Plan may pay the subcontractor or referral provider only the amount, if any, by which the subcontractor's allowable claim exceeds the amount of the anticipated third party payment; or, the Managed Care Plan may assume full responsibility for third party collections for service provided through the subcontractor or referral provider. - (2) The Managed Care Plan may not withhold payment for services provided to an enrollee if third party liability or the amount of liability cannot be determined, or if payment shall not be available within a reasonable time, beyond one hundred twenty (120) days from the date of receipt. - d.
-When the Agency has an FFS lien against a third party and the Managed Care Plan has also extended services potentially reimbursable from the same third party, the Agency's lien shall be entitled to priority. - e.
+When the Agency has a FFS lien against a third party and the Managed Care Plan has also extended services potentially reimbursable from the same third party, the Agency's lien shall be entitled to priority.

+e.
 The Managed Care Plan shall provide necessary data for third party identification and recoveries in a format prescribed by the Agency.

-2. Optional Third-Party Recovery Services
+2. Optional Third Party Recovery Services